CCBIO908/Scientific_Writing_Course_2026/README.md

 Course description: https://www.uib.no/en/ccbio/181126/ccbio908-scientific-writing-and-communication-seminar-2026

 ## INFORMATION
-This site is a duplicate of Canvas/MITTuib for those that has signed up for non_ECT participation, to make sure you have access to all information needed.
+This site is a duplicate of Canvas/MITTuib (ECT-students)
+for those that has signed up for non-ECT participation,
+to make sure you have access to all information needed.

 ### TASK 1 | Procrastinator_paper
 Welcome to the course!
 Here is a small teaser to get you i good spirit before the course: